 Amy Mahan, Editor

-Originally published May 2008.
+Originally published September 2008.

 In the past, graduates of the Emory Neuroscience program have been very successful at obtaining academic post-docs and then professorships at many prestigious universities.
 However, many of us are uncertain if we want to follow the traditional career path.
 Below are the profiles of three very successful alumni who have pursued other career paths.
 They highlight some of the many opportunities that are available to Emory graduates with a PhD in Neuroscience.

 After graduate school I went to medical school and then into neurology residency fellowship subspecializing in stroke neurology.
 Along the way I completed a basic science postdoctoral fellowship at the Ohio State University and the University of Chicago, and some clinical postdoctoral research for the American Heart Association.
 Currently I work as director of CNS drug development programs for Astellas Pharma US in Chicago.
 Our portfolio involves several candidate drugs for Alzheimer’s Disease, schizophrenia, multiple sclerosis, and chronic pain.
 Furthermore, I volunteer as a director for Northern Neurosciences, Inc., a 501(c)(3) charity organization that supports neuroscience research programs.